Tokyo, Kyoto & Okinawa Family Adventure

 Okinawa

-Days 10 and 11 are yours at leisure.
-The resort offers coral reef snorkeling directly from the beach, some of the best accessible coral on the main island, with certified water guides in the water with you.
+Days 10 and 11 are yours to enjoy at leisure at your Okinawa luxury resort.
+The resort offers coral reef snorkeling directly from the beach, some of the best accessible coral on the main island, with certified water guides accompanying you in the water, making it perfect for an Okinawa snorkeling family experience.

-Beyond that: the pool, the spa, room service on your ocean terrace, and whatever Okinawa calls to you.
+Beyond that, enjoy the pool, unwind at the spa, indulge in room service on your ocean-view terrace, and simply follow whatever Okinawa calls you to explore.

 Day 12